Room Moderators and Monitors

 Nia Grant has been living with type 1 diabetes since 2007, and has been living her best life every step of the way.
 Having worked in several professions and traveling the world, Nia has gained a wealth of experience in living life with chronic illness.
 She plans to continue living adventurously and helping others with diabetes learn to advocate for and navigate through their own adventurous lives.

 Kristianne Keyser, from Tecumseh, Michigan, is a proud mom of five and an Air Traffic Controller.
-Her youngest daughter, Isabella, was diagnosed with type 1 diabetes in 2016.
-Her family attended their first Friends for Life Orlando conference the summer after her diagnosis.
-Kris cannot say enough about the impact that first FFL had on her daughter and their entire family.
-They have been loyal FFLs ever since.
-Kris is so excited to be able to volunteer and give back to an organization that has come to mean so much to her family and so many T1D families around the world.
+Her youngest daughter Isabella, was diagnosed with T1D in 2016.
+Her family attended their first conference the summer after her diagnosis.
+Kristianne cannot say enough about the impact that first FFL had on her daughter and their entire family.
+They have been loyal FFL’s ever since.
+Kristianne is so excited to be able to volunteer and give back to an organization that has come to mean so much to so many.

-Bob O’Connell is husband to Colleen (Kiddie Kove Team) and father to Kaileigh (dx’d 1/2007) (Kiddie Kove Team) and Meghan.
-Bob and his family.
+Bob O’Connell is husband to Colleen (Kiddie Kove staff) and the father to 19-year-old Kaileigh (dx 1/2007) (Elementary staff) and Meghan, age 15.
 Bob and his family live in northeastern Massachusetts and first attended FFL in 2008.
 They have been attending FFL for several years since.
 Bob works for Comcast in the southern New Hampshire area and is looking forward to volunteering once again this year to support this very important conference.

-Robyn Wright is married to Tom and they are parents to Lauren, who was diagnosed with type 1 diabetes in 2010 at the age of five, and Parker.
+Robyn Wright is married to Tom and they are parents to Lauren who was dx with T1 on 7/8/10 at the age of five, and Parker.
 Robyn works as a certified clinical medical assistant at an Internal Medicine and Pediatrics private practice in Illinois.
 Robyn is the primary CCMA for one of the providers.
 She has attended several FFL conferences with Lauren since 2012.
 In her free time she loves cuddling with the family’s two rescue pit bulls, listening to music, (mostly Dave Matthews Band), and crafting.
 Summer and July at Disney are her favorite seasons!